cyberguardsec/website/content/english/products/crusoe-surf.md

 Using Crusoe Security’s innovative **Remote Browser Isolation (RBI)** technology, Crusoe Surf eliminates the browser attack vector without hindering user productivity, effectively removing the biggest security risks from the equation.

+Cyberguard is the primary distributor and system integrator of Crusoe Security’s Remote Browser Isolation (RBI) product Crusoe Surf in India and the APAC region.

+> ### About Crusoe Security
+> Crusoe Security is a cyber security startup based in Israel.
+It has been a trusted cyber security partner of many enterprises since 2012 and has been assimilated in various industries such as financial, government, services and Industrial.
+>
+> Learn more about Crusoe Security at: [www.crusoesec.com](http://www.crusoesec.com/)

 ## The Problem

-> Gartner estimates that 98% of all external information security attacks happen over the public internet, and 80% of those attacks are carried out through web browsers.

 - ##### Browsers are Extremely Vulnerable
-  - Web browsers are feature rich and execute code written in JavaScript.
-This allows attackers to introduce and execute malicious code on web pages.
+  - Attackers can introduce and execute malicious code on web pages.
-  - End users are vulnerable to phishing attacks especially when they unknowingly click on links that direct them to malicious web pages.
+  - Malicious links in spear phishing attacks.

 - ##### Detection and Classification are not Enough
-  - Filtering web gateways, anti-virus and similar technologies detect potential attacks dependent on their reference databases being up to date.
+  - Firewalls, anti-virus software etc. depend on malware and rules databases.
-  - New attack vectors are devised regularly and these solutions if not regularly updated, are left vulnerable.
+  - New attack vectors are devised at a large scale leaving enterprises vulnerable if databases are not kept upto date.

 > ##### Key Facts
+> - Gartner estimates that 98% of all external information security attacks happen over the public internet, and 80% of those attacks are carried out through web browsers.
 > - At least 100,000 pieces of malware are introduced daily.
 > - Ransomware is still a favorite attack vector.
 It is assumed that 1 of 10 URLs contain malicious code.
 > - Almost 90% of attacks come from internet and email browsing which is still the weakest link.
-> - Hackers are becoming more innovative with their Zero Day attacks and silent penetrations
+> - Hackers are becoming more innovative with their Zero Day attacks and silent penetrations.
 > - According to Gartner, by 2023 25% of enterprises will actively begin to isolate web surfing and experience a 70% reduction in attacks.

 ## The Crusoe Surf Solution
 Isolation as against Detection is the mantra.
 Crusoe Surf protects the organization by isolating the actual browsing inside short-lived disposable sandboxed containers in a remote environment in the DMZ or Cloud.

 Crusoe Surf browses the web on behalf of the end-user streaming back only safe and sanitised content to the local browser while blocking any potentially harmful code.
 It's advanced streaming protocol ensures that the end-users enjoys a natural and native-like browsing experience.

-#### How it works
-- Untrusted code from the Internet is executed and rendered remotely in Crusoe's Isolation Platform and never reaches the local endpoint.
-- Rendered artifacts are converted to a safe Crusoe Surf visual stream which is efficiently transmitted to the client.
-- User interactions are transmitted to the remote browser in real-time ensuring the end-user enjoys a native-like experience.
-- Downloads, uploads, printing and additional end-user interactions are provided in an intuitive near-native way
-- Integration with Content Disarm and Reconstruction (CDR) systems allows scanning and sanitization of files before they reach the end-user
+Downloads, uploads, printing and additional end-user interactions are provided in an intuitive near-native way.
+Integration with Content Disarm and Reconstruction (CDR) systems allows scanning and sanitization of files before they reach the end-user

-#### The Crusoe Advantage
+> ##### The Crusoe Advantage
-- Crusoe Surf integrates with the existing web-filtering security policies of the organization allowing the IT and Security professionals to easily manage it without major changes to their existing workflows.
+> - Crusoe Surf integrates with the existing web-filtering security policies of the organization allowing the IT and Security professionals to easily manage it without major changes to their existing workflows.
-- Crusoe Surf Supports IE-only websites and peripherals such as smart cards using integration to 3rd party remoting solutions.
+> - Crusoe Surf Supports IE-only websites and peripherals such as smart cards using integration to 3rd party remoting solutions.
-- Crusoe Surf has been designed from the ground up together with customer IT organizations resulting in an innovative, scalable and pragmatic offering.
+> - Crusoe Surf has been designed from the ground up together with customer IT organizations resulting in an innovative, scalable and pragmatic offering.

 ## Use Cases
 1. ###### Threat Mitigation